Dioscorea strydomiana: Description

 It is dioecious and has very small flowers that are less than 10 mm in diameter with six cream-coloured or white tepals which appear in late spring to early summer.
 The fruits resemble dry capsules that split at the ends to release seeds.

-It is a recently discovered species, an extremely slow growing plant, but it has great horticultural potential.
+The species, discovered circa 2002, is extremely slow growing but has great horticultural potential.

 Name

-The specific epithet honors the late Gerhard Strydom, a conservationist with the Mpumalanga Tourism and Parks Agency, who noticed the plant for sale at a market and tracked it down to its habitat.
+The specific epithet honours the late Gerhard Strydom, a conservationist with the Mpumalanga Tourism and Parks Agency, who noticed the plant for sale at a market and tracked it down to its habitat.

 Distribution

-D. strydomiana's range is only limited to the Oshoek area in Mpumalanga, South Africa, near the border with Eswatini where it is found at 1100–1150 m above sea level.
+The range of D. strydomiana is limited to the Oshoek area in Mpumalanga, South Africa, near the border with Eswatini; it is found at 1100–1150 m above sea level.

 Uses

 The plant is used in traditional medicine (like other Dioscorea species).